Monday, May 18, 2026

 “Best dessert ever,” he mumbled with a chuckle.

-“Yes, but how can I put the recipe online to share with others?” she replied.
+“Yes, but how can I put the recipe online to share?” she replied.

 He laughed, deep and hardy.
 She felt it in her back, and it resonated through her bones.
 He kissed her bare shoulder.